LiberTEM/LiberTEM/docs/source/contributing.rst

 To learn more about the build process, please see `the README in the client directory <https://github.com/LiberTEM/LiberTEM/blob/master/client/README.md>`_.

 You can then use any editor you like to change the client source files, in the client/src directory.
-We recommend `visual studio code <https://code.visualstudio.com/>`_ for its excellent TypeScript support.
+We recommend `Visual Studio Code <https://code.visualstudio.com/>`_ for its excellent TypeScript support.

 To simplify development and installing from a git checkout, we currently always ship a production build of the client in the git repository.
 When you are creating a pull request for the client, please always